vericite/canvas-utils/README.md

 # SCRIPT: list-course-assignments

 This script uses the Canvas API to print out a list of the Assignments associated with the courses.csv input file.
+It will only print out assignments that have a submission type of "online_upload" or "online_text_entry" or both.
 You will want to save the output into a CSV file named assignments.csv to use for other scripts input.

 ### Script Options